Dr Sasha Dall FLS

-Director of International & Development (CLES Cornwall)/Senior Lecturer in Mathematical Ecology
+Director of International & Development (CLES Cornwall)/Associate Professor of Mathematical Ecology

 The primary aim of my research is to explore how animals cope with the unexpected opportunities and dangers they face in their day-to-day lives.
 To this end, I study how animals collect and provide information to reduce uncertainty about significant events, or how they insure against it, along with evolutionary and ecological consequences of such risk management.
 Research in my group ranges from the development of explicit theoretical (mathematical and computational) models, through work on captive birds in aviaries (zebra finches, starlings) to work in the field with birds (pied flycatchers, barn swallows, red grouse, European shags, chestnut-crowned babblers) and mammals (badgers, lions, wolves, grey squirrels).
 I am a member of the Behaviour research group.
 I am also a (senior) Editor for Proceedings of the Royal Society of London - Biological Sciences.